Why do we need to do an LIA?

-Note that although intra-group administrative transfers and marketing are mentioned in the GDPR as potential legitimate interests, you are likely to need a more detailed LIA and cannot assume that this purpose is enough on its own to help justify your processing.
+Note that although intra-group administrative transfers and marketing are mentioned in the UK GDPR as potential legitimate interests, you are likely to need a more detailed LIA and cannot assume that this purpose is enough on its own to help justify your processing.
 For more information, see the section on When can we rely on legitimate interests?.

 Lenders share data with Credit Reference Agencies (CRAs) about the payments made by an individual on an account.
 That data is then shared with any other lender that the individual makes an application to, so they can assess the individual’s ability and inclination to repay a loan.

 - The lender wants to accurately assess the likelihood that they will get back the money they lend out.